akeneo/pim-community-dev/src/Pim/Bundle/FlexibleEntityBundle/Resources/doc/flexible.md

 This config :
 - is validated by Pim\Bundle\FlexibleEntityBundle\DependencyInjection\Configuration
-- is loaded / merged with others by Pim\Bundle\FlexibleEntityBundle\DependencyInjection\OroFlexibleEntityExtension
+- is loaded / merged with others by Pim\Bundle\FlexibleEntityBundle\DependencyInjection\PimFlexibleEntityExtension
-- is accessible as $this->container->getParameter('oro_flexibleentity.flexible_config');
+- is accessible as $this->container->getParameter('pim_flexibleentity.flexible_config');
 - is known by flexible entity manager and repository

 Finally we add our service declaration in src/Acme/Bundle/DemoFlexibleEntityBundle/Resources/config/services.yml :